nene/nene.github.io/_posts/2023-07-21-null-vs-undefined.md

 ### Advantages of `undefined`

-The main advantage of `undefined` is that it's deeply ingrained to the JavaScript language.
+The main advantage of `undefined` is that it's deeply integrated with the JavaScript language.
 Lots of language constructs will provide you with `undefined` by default:

 - Unassigned variables have value `undefined`.